wasmCloud/wasmCloud/crates/wash-cli/docs/DEVELOPMENT.md

 ### Dependency Check Script

 To make it easy to ensure you have all the right tools installed to run all of the `wash` tests, we've created a Python script at `tools/deps_check.py`.
-You can run this using `python3 ./tools/deps_check.py`.
+You can run this using `make deps-check` or `python3 ./tools/deps_check.py`.

 ### Optional Tools